scrape-do/scrapedo-scrapers/naver-scraper/README.md

 * **URL**
 * **Description**

 The script automatically scrapes multiple pages and includes retry logic for better results.
+Uses JavaScript data extraction to handle Naver's modern search result structure.

 ## How to Use: `naverSearchImages.py`